TheItCrOw/Sens-Fortress/README.md

 * Backups

-The cloud of course mirrors each hardrive in a given interval, making sure that all your passwords remain save even when servers start burning.
+The cloud of course mirrors each hard drive in a given interval, making sure that all your passwords remain save even when servers start burning.
 Backing up passwords however is so easily done at home: All you need is a USB-Stick or anything that can store data and one click of a button.
 You can even schedule automatic backups that will do the job for you.
 (Already implemented in Sen's fortress).
 All that without using the cloud or any internet connection.

 * Responsibility